EricThoma/MLMC-option-pricing-example/Readme.md

 (Completed for a mini course project back in 2017 when I was an undergraduate.
 The program implements option pricing using a multi-level Monte Carlo simulation.
-The idea was to generate some plots of performance vs error and compare to theory, but admittedly the code itself never really got much attention after this happened.)
+The idea was to generate some plots and compare to theory, but admittedly the code itself never really got much attention after this happened.)

 Requires GSL for random number generation.